ruhtar/ByteStore/README.md

-# User Authentication Project Using JWT and In-Memory Cache
+# User Authentication Project Using JWT

 This project is an implementation of a user authentication system using JSON Web Tokens (JWT).
 It has been developed using the .NET programming language, Entity Framework Core, and the MySQL database.